swerenfl/CICD/documentation/README.md

 NOTE: If you run into the following error: `nginx: [emerg] bind() to [::]:80 failed (98: Address already in use)` run: `sudo apachectl stop`

-5. Start NGINX if no errors
+5. Start NGINX once no errors
     * `sudo systemctl enable --now nginx`
     * `sudo systemctl restart nginx`